zehreken/zehreken.github.io/_posts/2018-11-26-anatomy-of-a-shader.markdown

 {% highlight ruby %}
 #pragma surface surf Lambert
 {% endhighlight %}
-The name _surf_ is defined in this line as well, so if you want to use another name for your surface function, you can define it like
+The name _surf_ is defined in this line as well, so if you want to use another name for your surface function, you can define it like this
 {% highlight ruby %}
 #pragma surface function_name Lambert
 {% endhighlight %}

+Surface function has two parameters, first one is input and second one is output.
+Surface function takes the input parameter and modifies the output accordingly.
+Albedo represents the diffuse color.
+Currently diffuse color is white.